 Of course, the Alta Vias are more than just a series of beautiful hiking trails.
 Their history is alternately fascinating and horrifying, dating back to many deadly battles in World War I. During this period the Via Ferrata were put in place to aid troop movement, and some of the more unique features were built, such as the Lagazuoi tunnels and the trenches around Cinque Torri.

-We think that when it comes to the Dolomites the Alta Via 1 is one of the best ways to experience them.
+Bottom line, this mountainous region of Northern Italy is incredibly beautiful and when it comes to enjoying the Dolomites the Alta Via 1 is one of the best ways to experience them.

 Dolomites Alta Via 1 Map